List of Marvel Comics teams and organizations: Champions of Xandar

+The Champions of Xandar is an organization appearing in American comic books published by Marvel Comics.

 The Champions of Xandar banded together to safeguard the four-sectioned world of Xandar in the Andromeda Galaxy from all threats to its security.
 The Champions coordinated Xandar's space militia, the Nova Corps, a standing army of 500 soldiers, and its special Syfon Warrior regiment.
 Most of the Champions were killed fighting the forces of Nebula and the team disbanded.